SahilGG-4545/gifs/README.md

   <br>
    <img src="https://github.com/user-attachments/assets/bd050cbe-2b43-4483-acd5-891588f5f0d6" alt="concat" width="400" style="margin-right: 20"> <img src="https://github.com/user-attachments/assets/bb49ffb5-265c-47e9-8e20-55dcc2f2b1ee" alt="concat" width="400" style="margin-right: 20">
 #### F) excel_sc_dt

+This program captures webcam video, performs real-time face recognition for "Sahil Gorde," saves screenshots, and logs attendance details into an Excel file.
+1. **Face Detection and Encoding**:Loads a pre-saved image of "Sahil Gorde," encodes it, and compares it with faces detected in the live webcam feed.
+2. **Recognition Logic**:Uses a confidence threshold to determine if the detected face matches the known encoding.
+Faces are recognized and logged every 2 minutes, with a 5-minute gap for repeat entries.
+3. **Screenshot Saving**:Captures screenshots of recognized faces with the current date and time, overlays the timestamp, and stores them in a dedicated directory (`screenshots`).
+4. **Attendance Logging**:Logs recognition details, including name, date, time, and screenshot file path, into an Excel file (`excel_sc_dt.xlsx`) for easy access.
+5. **Real-Time Feedback**:Displays a live video feed with bounding boxes around detected faces, labeling recognized faces as "Sahil" and others as "Not Sahil."
 - **Input**:
   <br>
   <img src="https://github.com/user-attachments/assets/bcbaf22b-ace0-4794-a299-b3db04b82e01" alt="concat"  width="400">